Box Truck Accidents

 Depending upon their intended uses, box trucks may have doors on the sides or rear, a roll-up door, and/or an extendable rear ramp or automated lift.
 Some also have an upper extension of the cargo compartment that goes above the driver’s cab to provide extra cargo space and streamlining.

-What is also a common characteristic of box trucks is that they are relatively large and harder to maneuver and stop than passenger vehicles, especially when they are fully loaded.Common Factors in Box Truck Accidents and Personal Injury Claims
+What is also a common characteristic of box trucks is that they are relatively large and harder to maneuver and stop than passenger vehicles, especially when they are fully loaded.Common Factors in Personal Injury Claims and Box Truck Accidents

 Box truck accidents that occur on freeways and interstates are often related to braking distances or sudden maneuvers.
 Remember that the largest box trucks can be up to 33,000 GVWR – that's about ten times the weight of a passenger car – and may require up to double the braking distance of a passenger vehicle traveling at the same speed.
 Give box trucks room – in particular, don’t be eager to change lanes too closely in front of a box truck in heavier traffic situations.
 Remember that they need a much greater braking distance to come safely to a stop.